Yi Jianlian: Personal life

 Yi is fluent in both Mandarin and his native tongue of Cantonese.
 He was ranked fourth on Forbes' China Celebrity 100 in income and popularity in 2008.
 In 2008, Yi donated 100,000 yuan to support the 2008 Sichuan earthquake victims and also participated in the 2008 Summer Olympics' torch relay by carrying the torch during the Hainan leg of the relay.

+In October 2024, Yi became embroiled in a sex scandal involving the solicitation of a transgender woman, purportedly paying her US$1,500.
+A staff member from the Dongguan Municipal CPPCC confirmed they were aware of the scandal but could not verify its authenticity.
+Several brands that had previously collaborated with Yi swiftly removed promotional materials related to him, and Yi has not made any public response to the accusations.